gitezri/owasp-zap-base/README.md

 # owasp-zap-base
 OWASP-ZAP is a great way to quickly run a baseline of your production website.
-This allows you to see the basic issues with your web app.
+This systems app allows you to see the basic issues with your web app.
-You want to find problems before the hacker find them.
+The goal is for you to find your sites problems before the hackers find them.

 ## Vulnerability Assessment
 Systematic examination of an information system or product to determine the adequacy of security and privacy measures, identify security and privacy deficiencies, provide data from which to predict the effectiveness of proposed security and privacy measures, and confirm the adequacy of such measures after implementation[1](https://csrc.nist.gov/glossary/term/vulnerability_assessment).